Shipyard

 Shipyards are constructed near the sea or tidal rivers to allow easy access for their ships.
 The United Kingdom, for example, has shipyards on many of its rivers.

 The site of a large shipyard will contain many specialised cranes, dry docks, slipways, dust-free warehouses, painting facilities and extremely large areas for fabrication of the ships.
-After a ship's useful life is over, it makes its final voyage to a shipbreaking yard, often on a beach in South Asia.
-Historically shipbreaking was carried on in drydock in developed countries, but high wages and environmental regulations have resulted in movement of the industry to developing regions.
+After a ship's useful life is over, it makes its final voyage to a ship-breaking yard, often on a beach in South Asia.
+Historically ship-breaking was carried out in drydock in developed countries, but high wages and environmental regulations have resulted in movement of the industry to third-world regions.

 History

-The world's earliest known dockyards were built in the Harappan port city of Lothal circa 2400 BC in Gujarat, India.

-Lothal's dockyards connected to an ancient course of the Sabarmati river on the trade route between Harappan cities in Sindh and the peninsula of Saurashtra when the present-day surrounding Kutch desert formed a part of the Arabian Sea.

-Lothal engineers accorded high priority to the creation of a dockyard and a warehouse to serve the purposes of naval trade.
-The dock was built on the eastern flank of the town, and is regarded by archaeologists as an engineering feat of the highest order.
-It was located away from the main current of the river to avoid silting, but provided access to ships at high tide as well.

-The name of the ancient Greek city on the Gulf of Corinth, Naupactus, means "shipyard" (combination of the Greek words ναύς naus: "ship, boat"; and πήγνυμι pêgnumi, pegnymi: "builder, fixer").
-Naupactus' reputation in this field extends to the time of legend, in which it is depicted as the place where the Heraclidae built a fleet to invade the Peloponnesus.